KristjanESPERANTO/MagicMirror-3rd-Party-Modules/website/result.md

 ### [MMM-PresenceScreenControl by Dr. Ralf Korell](https://github.com/rkorell/MMM-PresenceScreenControl)

-1. `package.json` issue: No repository field.
-2. There are no keywords in 'package.json'.
-We would use them as tags on the module list page.
+1. Recommendation: Found `eslint .` in file `package.json`: Drop the trailing '.' when invoking ESLint v9 or newer.
-3. Recommendation: There is no CHANGELOG file.
+2. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
-4. Recommendation: There is no CODE_OF_CONDUCT file.
+3. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-5. Recommendation: There is no dependabot configuration file.
+4. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
-6. Recommendation: No linter configuration was found.
-A linter is very helpful, it is worth using one even for small projects.
-You can use ESLint or Biome ([ESLint guide](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/eslint.md), [Biome guide](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/biome.md)).
+5. Recommendation: The ESLint configuration file `eslint.config.mjs` does not contain `defineConfig`.
+It is recommended to use it.

 ### [MMM-Powerwall by MikeBishop](https://github.com/MikeBishop/MMM-Powerwall)